TBD54566975/developer.tbd.website/site/docs/ssi/credential-issuance-service.md

 ```

 :::info
-WIthin the curl request, change the **issuer** value to the DID of the issuance server, and the **verificationMethodId** to the value from the issuer's DID document.
+Within the curl request, change the **issuer** value to the DID of the issuance server, and the **verificationMethodId** to the value from the issuer's DID document.
 If you don't have it handy, you can use the `/v1/credentials` endpoint to fetch it.

 Also, update the **schemaId** to the id returned in the response of the new schema we created in the previous step.
 :::